Bluexyon/ai-text-game-dark-realm/README.md

 - llama-cpp-python
 - For Hardware Acceleration only on Nvidea GPUs
     - Nvidea CUDA Toolkit 12.6 Update 3
-- AI model I used and recommend Lumimaid-v0.2-8B (I recommend Q4_K_M-imat) with 8gb VRAM https://huggingface.co/Lewdiculous/Lumimaid-v0.2-8B-GGUF-IQ-Imatrix
+- You need to add a pretrained AI model to a folder models on the project root, I used and recommend Lumimaid-v0.2-8B (I recommend Q4_K_M-imat) with 8gb VRAM https://huggingface.co/Lewdiculous/Lumimaid-v0.2-8B-GGUF-IQ-Imatrix

 ## Usage